matplotlib/matplotlib/doc/users/transforms_tutorial.rst

 ==========  =====================  ==============================================================================================================================================================

-All of the transformation objects take inputs in their coordinate system, and transform the input to the `display` coordinate system.
+All of the transformation objects in the table above take inputs in their coordinate system, and transform the input to the `display` coordinate system.
 That is why the `display` coordinate system has `None` for the `Transformation Object` column -- it already is in display coordinates.
 The transformations also know how to invert themselves, to go from `display` back to the native coordinate system.
 This is particularly useful when processing events from the user interface, which typically occur in display space, and you want to know where the mouse click or key-press occurred in your data coordinate system.

 .. _data-coords: